The Royalty Theatre, Corner of Sauchiehall Street and Renfield Street, Glasgow

 The

-Royalty continued as the main Glasgow base
+Royalty Theatre continued as the main Glasgow base

 of The D'Oyly

-Carte Opera, and from 1909 added to its fare fixed seasons each year of repertory plays performed
+From 1909 the Royalty also added to its fare fixed seasons each year of repertory plays performed by the newly formed Scottish Playgoers Ltd., led by Alfred Wareing.

 Right - A cartoon of Alfred Wareing, the founder of the renowned Scottish Playgoers - Courtesy Graeme Smith.

-When Howard & Wyndham's lease ended in 1913 the Central Halls Company showed silent films using the name Lyric Picture Palace.
+When Howard & Wyndham's lease ended in 1913 the Central Halls Company showed silent films using the name Lyric Picture

 Left - A Programme for the Phoenix Light Operatic Club's production of 'The Maid of The Mountains' at the Lyric Theatre, Glasgow in October 1952.
 See Cast details below.